Dishwashers save time and energy

 With top-rated machines, dishes that previously required significant pre-rinsing can now be dropped right into the dishwasher, even if they have gooey or baked-on food.
-Sensors, once available only at the very high end, are now offered on many mid-range and even budget dishwashers.
+Sensors, once available only at the very high end, are now offered on most models, even budget dishwashers.
 These automatically adjust the cycle to deliver just the right cleaning power while conserving both water and electricity.
-Engineering advancements and improvements in sound insulation mean you might be near your dishwasher and not even know it's on -- though the very quietest machines have a filter that needs to be manually emptied on occasion.
+Engineering advancements and improvements in sound insulation mean you might be near your dishwasher and not even know it's on.

-Built-in dishwashers run from about $300 to as much as $2,000.
-Higher prices bring you more features, greater flexibility, and higher styling -- but not necessarily better performance.
+Full-sized, 24-inch built-in dishwashers are the most common.
+Most built-in dishwashers have a single interior space.
+They can range wildly in price, from basic, sub-$500 models to more than $2,000.
+The higher the price, the more features and flexibility you can expect, but price doesn't necessarily equate to great performance.
+In testing, plenty of cheap dishwashers outperform those costing much more.
 Top-end machines can also be among the very quietest, but sound insulation on even some moderately priced dishwashers has advanced to the point where they can be as quiet as very expensive machines -- at least most of the time.

 Portable dishwashers are mainly used in apartments or small homes, where space limitations or rental agreements make permanent installation impossible.
 These models can be on casters, so they can roll away for storage, or they may be designed to sit on a countertop.
 Generally smaller than built-ins, portables attach manually to a faucet for their water supply.
 Once known as annoyingly noisy energy hogs, today's portables can be as energy efficient and quiet as their built-in counterparts.